-When it comes to interior design photography, finding the right lighting is especially important.
-You want to find the right lighting that portrays the space in the most attractive light possible, which can be easier said than done, especially if you are dealing with an interior that also exposed to light from many different angles.
+When it comes to interior design photography, finding the right lighting is very important.
+You want to find the right lighting that portrays the space in the most attractive light possible, which can be easier said than done, especially if you are dealing with an interior that is exposed to light from many different angles.

 Finding the right camera support is critical.
-Manfrotto’s camera tripods are the best in the business, made in carbon-fibre or aluminium, they are lightweight, yet sturdy.
+Manfrotto’s camera tripods are the best in the business, made in carbon-fiber or aluminum, they are lightweight, yet sturdy.
 The tripods provide you stability and flexibility while framing up your shot.
-The Magic Photo Arm Kit, Aluminium with Locking Lever is another life saver: the arm and clamp can be used together with a variety of Manfrotto products and afford you a wide range of maneuverability and positioning.
+The Magic Photo Arm Kit, Aluminium with Locking Lever is another life saver.
+The arm and clamp can be used together with a variety of Manfrotto products and afford you a wide range of maneuverability and positioning.
 Despite its light weight, it can support up to 3kg of equipment, and with the arm’s bracket, can easily be attached to the base of the camera to make shooting from any angle a breeze.

 That’s it for our tips on interior design photography!Hopefully it has helped youdiscover the best equipment to better outfit your studio!

 Tel.
 (877) 412-7467